 “I like those things because they smell like people,” I mumbled.
 “And things like campfires.
 They all make me feel good, smelling them.”

 “No, I get that.”
-Then he told me something else, something that reminds him of people – or more accurately, of the feeling of people.
+Then she told me something else, something that reminds her of people – or more accurately, of the feeling of people.

 And I felt a little less crazy.
 I felt like beer smells and macaroni and cheese tastes.
 Like something – someone – real.